-The principal potential impact that construction and operation of the HoKua Place (formerly known as Kapa'a Highlands II) project poses to protected seabirds is the increased threat that birds will be downed after becoming disoriented by lights associated with the project during the nesting season.
+The principal potential impact that construction and operation of the HoKua Place poses to protected seabirds is the increased threat that birds will be downed after becoming disoriented by lights associated with the Project during the nesting season.
 The two main ways that outdoor lighting could pose a threat to these nocturnally flying seabirds is if, 1) during construction it is deemed expedient, or necessary to conduct nighttime construction activities, and 2) following build-out, the potential operation of streetlights and exterior safety and security lighting.